 Verified

-Equip is a fully virtual eating disorder program that integrates into daily life and evolves with the client.
-Each client is matched with a multidisciplinary care team that remains with them throughout their entire recovery journey, instead of “stepping down” to new care teams and environments.
-With accessible, affordable care and no waitlist, Equip offers personalized support for all eating disorder diagnoses — because recovery is never one-size-fits-all.
+Equip is a fully virtual eating disorder program that integrates into daily life and evolves with the patient.
+Each patient is matched with a multidisciplinary, 5-person care team that remains with them throughout their entire recovery journey, instead of “stepping down” to new care teams and environments.
+Covered by insurance and with no waitlist, Equip offers personalized support for all eating disorder diagnoses — because recovery is never one-size-fits-all.

-Equip combines clinical expertise with lived experience to give clients the comprehensive support they need.
-They use only leading, evidence-based treatment modalities to craft a personalized approach that matches each client with a dedicated care team for therapy, nutritional counseling, medical care, and mentorship.
-Beyond provider sessions, clients and their loved ones have access to support groups, workshops, meal support, body image work, and more.
+Equip combines clinical expertise with lived experience to give patients the comprehensive support they need.
+They use only leading, evidence-based treatment modalities to craft a personalized care plan.
+They match each patient with a dedicated care team that provides therapy, nutritional counseling, medical care, and mentorship.
+Beyond provider sessions, patients and their loved ones have access to support groups, workshops, meal support, body image work, and more.

-Equip offers dozens of virtual support groups each week, welcoming clients and loved ones to connect anonymously.
+Equip offers dozens of virtual support groups each week, welcoming patients and loved ones to connect anonymously.
 Groups span a wide range of identities and needs.
-Clients can join spaces for 2SLGBTQIA+ adults and teens, men, BIPOC clients, athletes, and more.
-Caregiver groups focus on skill-building and shared experience, supporting parents, siblings, BIPOC caregivers, and those navigating avoidant/restrictive food intake disorder (ARFID) or gender diversity.
+Patients can join spaces for 2SLGBTQIA+ adults and teens, men, BIPOC patients, athletes, and more.
+Caregiver groups focus on skill-building and shared experience, including groups specifically for those supporting Avoidant/Restrictive Food Intake Disorder (ARFID) or gender-diverse patients, for example.

-One reason Equip seeks insurance authorization for up to a year of treatment is to help clients prevent relapse during early recovery.
-Each client works with their team on a relapse prevention plan to prepare for triggers and stressors.
-Even after stabilization, the care team remains involved, offering a safety net as clients navigate challenges during the vulnerable first few months in recovery.
+One reason Equip seeks insurance authorization for up to a year of treatment is to help patients prevent relapse during early recovery.
+Each patient works with their team on a relapse prevention plan to prepare for triggers and stressors.
+Even after stabilization, the care team remains involved, offering a safety net as patients navigate challenges during the vulnerable first few months in recovery.

 Read More